 Applicants should identify with groups that are traditionally underrepresented in STEM.

 Applicants initiate the process of garnering approval and support from their institution and identifying a sponsor who will work with them during the program.
-The applicant is responsible for submitting the completed sponsorship form accompanied by a formal letter of reference/support from the sponsor.
+The applicant is responsible for submitting the name in the application and the IAspire program team will seek formal approval from them.
 See guidelines below under Information for Campus Sponsor section.